NASA-AMMOS/slim/docs/guides/software-lifecycle/security/security-scanning/README.md

 #### Steps
 1. **Workflow Creation**
    - The first step is to create a `codeql.yaml` workflow file in the `.github/workflows` directory to define the GitHub action.
 Copy and paste the below while ensuring the correct branch of your codebase is referenced.
 For example (from the [Slim Python Starter Kit](https://github.com/NASA-AMMOS/slim-starterkit-python/blob/main/.github/workflows/codeql.yml)):
+   - This workflow is based on the default CodeQL workflow file with three modifications:
+      1. Under the *Initialize CodeQL* step, the `queries` entity has been added to enable all of the available security queries
+      2. A new *Post-Process Output* step has been added to generate a CSV output file that may be easily ingested by other systems
+      3. A new *Upload CodeQL Artifacts* step has been added to produce a set of archive files for each run

 ```yaml
 name: "CodeQL"